YukiTokieda/freemarket_sample_50c/README.md

 |password|string|null: false|

 ### Association
-- has_many :comments, dependent: :destroy
+- has_many :comments
 - has_many :products, dependent: :destroy
 - has_many :likes
 - has_many :sns
 - has_many :trading
-- has_one :creditcards
+- has_one :creditcard
-- has_one :profile
+- has_one :profile, dependent: :destroy

 ## Profileテーブル
 |Column|Type|Options|